 - Unicorn: Obviously.

 A second-year and son of the notoriously ruthless detention teacher, Takashi, who has decided to rebel against his strict father.
 Along the way he receives the Hound Switch, and soon goes on a rampage.
-His patrion constellation is Canes Venatici the Hunting Dogs.
+His patron constellation is Canes Venatici, the Hunting Dogs.

 - Chain Pain: Both in human form (only for the symbolism though) and Zodiarts form.